itfanr/ros2-wiki/CI-Server-Setup.md

 In those settings there should be a field called API Token.
 Copy that field for your password.

-Now I can cerate the jobs:
+Now I can create the jobs:

 ```
 $ PYTHONPATH=`pwd`/../ros_buildfarm ./create_jenkins_job.py -u http://ci.ros2.org